khensolomon/myordbok/docs/donation.md

 It's not just going to be enough "thank you", but you've shown that MyOrdbok could have the right standpoint within it logic, and I am deeply grateful for your support.It's not just going to be enough "thank you", but you've shown that MyOrdbok could have the right standpoint within it's logic, and I am deeply grateful and honored that the way you lead.

+Thank you very much for supporting MyOrdbok, and I wanted you to know that I am working on...
+At Github, its possible to see how MyOrdbok development goes at <https://github.com/khensolomon/myordbok>

 @progress@welcome@extra@istheremore
 Yours sincerely@name, MyOrdbok